-the place of useful learning 207455
+the place of useful learning 207452

-- 6. Develop knowledge exchange activities by, for example, establishing educational links with industry and influencing public policy and the professions. - 7.
-Carry out School, Faculty and/or University administrative and management functions, for example through membership of committees and/or by acting as class/module/year co-ordinator. - 8.
-Contribute to cognate research activities by providing specialist input based on professional expertise, experience and qualifications/registration. - 9.
+- 2. Design and manage processes in relation to student assessment, examination and feedback activities. - Lead individual and collaborative scholarship activities with confirmed national impact, developing and producing learning resources and strategies and disseminate results through publication in professional journals, textbooks and/or presentation at external conferences as appropriate to the discipline. - 4.
+Manage teaching teams and provide leadership for the teaching area, providing leadership, support and guidance to colleagues and supervising students as appropriate. - 5.
+Lead the development and submission of proposals to secure funding for teaching development activities - 6.
+Lead the development of knowledge exchange activities by, for example, establishing educational links with industry and influencing public policy and the professions. - 7.
+Carry out School, Faculty and/or University senior administrative and management functions, for example by convening or participating in relevant committees. - 8.
+Contribute to the strategic development of the School through, for example, developing new educational strategies and/or courses and by anticipating and planning for new directions for themselves and teaching teams. - 9.
+Contribute to cognate research activities by providing specialist input based on professional expertise, experience and qualifications/registration. - 10.
 Engage in continuous professional development, which may include establishing, in a developing capacity, a personal portfolio of research activity.

-Person Specification
+Person Specification - Senior Teaching Fellow